Sustainable Aviation Fuels (SAF)

 IATA Sustainable Alternative Jet Fuels Strategic Partnership

-IATA presents its Strategic Partnership programme for industry stakeholders who wish to regularly exchange information, communicate, and drive best practices related to the commercial deployment and development of sustainable alternative fuels.
+Strategic Partnership programme for industry stakeholders who wish to regularly exchange information, communicate, and drive best practices related to the commercial deployment and development of sustainable alternative fuels.

 By joining the IATA